Installation, porthole, foam, clay bricks, paint, light

 Commissioned by International Art Academy, Palestine for Cities, exhibition, Birzeit Museum

 Dalia Boukhari was born in 1986 in Kuwait.
 Having grown up among artists, Dalia began drawing and painting from an early age.
 She received her education in Graphic Design in Ramallah 2006, Palestine.
-As a designer Dalia’s practice began in 2004 and has since stretched across the world of design from product designing to advertisement to printed matter.
-She also works with the mediums of painting and video, exploring both to develop her own visual grammar.
+As a designer Dalia’s practice began in 2004 and has since stretched across the world of design from product design to advertising and to printed matter.
+She also works with the media of painting and video, exploring both to develop her own visual grammar.
 Dalia obtained her bachelor degree in contemporary visual art in 2018 from the International Art Academy of Palestine in Ramallah where she lives and works.